 To bring back an earlier point, let’s value people, not merely for their presence, rather recognizing the capital each one represents for a flourishing community.

-An example of this comes from our friend Daniel Pryfogle from Sympara, who tells a story of when he served as pastor of a church in Austin, Texas.
+An example of this comes from our friend Daniel Pryfogle from Sympara, who tells a story of when he served as interim pastor of a church in Austin, Texas.
 University of Texas undergrads were experiencing a mental health crisis that overwhelmed the campus counselors.
-The congregation examined the human capital of their church, acknowledging the mental health specialists among them.
-As a result, they were able to offer counseling services at the church in partnership with the university.
+Congregations and ministries surrounding the campus began to examine their human capital, acknowledging the mental health specialists among them.
+The ministries concluded they could start or expand counseling services to alleviate the crisis at the university.
 When considering stories like this one from Austin and how you view your congregation’s human capital, where can you begin leading initiatives for thriving in your community?

 Here are some ideas for consideration in your congregation: